DLXPlugins/photo-block/readme.txt

 = How can I get help? =

-Please leave a note on <a href="https://dlxplugins.com/support/">our support page</a>.
+Please leave a detailed note on <a href="https://dlxplugins.com/support/">our support page</a>.

 = Are you planning on integrating with other services? =

-Yes, we are planning on integrating with other services in the future depending on this block's popularity.
+Yes, we are planning on integrating with other services in the future depending on this block's popularity and usage.

+= Are you planning on adding any premium features? =

+Yes, we are planning on adding premium features in the future depending on this block's popularity and usage.
+The goal at this time is to keep the plugin free, open-source, and address any bugs or feature requests that come up.

+= I have a feature request. =

+Please leave a detailed note on <a href="https://dlxplugins.com/support/">our support page</a>.

 == Changelog ==